growdigital/Notes/show/notes.md

 - services.
 Make it sustainable.
 Rainwwater harvesting.
 Composting toilets.
 Local food.
 Closed loop.
 Provide secure bicycle parking and car park.
 Link up with transport networks.
 Make the location central, within walking distance.
 - habitat. **Create** diversity of habitat in your infrastructure.
 Any groundworks destroys habitat, be sure to put back more.
 Swift boxes, bee hotels, _embedded_ in infrastructure

+## Your organisation

+* about your organisation.
+It’s okay if you do not have experience with  climate action.
+But if you do, please tell us about it here.
+- CIC.
+Originally set up for promoting use of native wild plants.
+Ecological and climate emergency are the same emergency.
+Relating to food production, use of native plants to create resilient ecosystems that **support** food production.
+Exploring different methods.
+- Martin, orchardist 40 years experience, chair GOT, consultant on The Peoples Orchard
+- Dan, well-being practitioner, forest garden experience, born & bred locally

+* If you plan to work with other organisations.
+Please tell us who they are and what they will do.
+- Ysgol Gyfun Emlyn
+- Ysgol Y Ddwylan.
+School trips, learn sustainability gardens and structures and nature.
+Possible space for well-being practises.
+- Blue Green Cymru - run well-being workshops.
+- Town Council
+- Stephanie Hafferty, no-dig expert - run courses
+- Carly Green, Botanic Garden Wales - courses, advice?
+- Nature Works - garden design
+- Martin Hayes - pruning workshops

 ---